Executive Mosaic Presents 2026 Wash100 Award Winners

 La’Naia Jones, Chief Information Officer and Director of Information Technology Enterprise, CIA

-Marco Rubio, Secretary of State, U.S. Department of State
+Marco Rubio, Secretary, U.S. Department of State

 Maria Demaree, Senior Vice President and CIO, Enterprise Business and Digital Transformation, Lockheed Martin